How to Write a Paper

-Here are some guidelines to help you write a paper better with guidance for students and also for anyone else to improve their writing or with a writing project.
+Here are some guidelines to help you write a paper better.
+This is for anyone to improve their writing and writing project.
 It is based upon my personal experience writing and teaching, with helpful concepts and tips.
 Of course, everyone is different and so is each writing project, so adapt to suit your needs.

 I have written a lot over my years, lucky to have had good teachers, editors, and a lot of practice at work and by writing dozens of articles and two books.
 But still writing does not come easy for me.
 After years of teaching I gained insights on student writing and implemented a phased writing process to aid my students with the writing process and encourage continual research, editing, and refinement.